 Electric Food Warmers

 Electric food warmers are awesome.
 They do not require any water or flames and are much easier to set up.
 The one negative is that they require electricity to run.
 So you have to take the cost into consideration as well as the location where you want to set them up.
-Extension cords are a must!

-*Electric food warmers are also great for BUFFET STYLE parties.
+*These electric food warmers are also great for BUFFET STYLE parties.

 Because of the small trays, this one is perfect for warming sides or appetizers.
 The lids are clear so you can see through them plus they have a stand to place the lids on while serving yourself.